Things to see and do

 The abbey then entered its Romantic period when its picturesque ruins became a beacon for poets, painters, and scholars.
 It was one of the first major ruins to be conserved by the Office of Works (ancestor of English Heritage) in 1917.

-Discover the rich past of this powerful medieval monastery in the museum.
-Peer at previously unseen artefacts from the abbey including elaborate medieval stone carvings, chess pieces and gold coins.
-Every object tells the story of the rise and dramatic fall of the first Cistercian abbey in the North of England.
+Discover the rich past of this powerful medieval monastery in our elegant museum displaying previously unseen artefacts from the abbey including elaborate medieval stone carvings, chess pieces and gold coins which tell the story of the rise and dramatic fall of the first Cistercian abbey in the North of England.

-Our homemade soup is always vegetarian, gluten-free and dairy free, and we offer more options for those with a vegetarian, gluten-free or dairy-free diet.
-Children’s lunchboxes are available, and we can offer smaller portions of some of the main dishes especially for younger visitors.
+Take in stunning views of Rievaulx Abbey as you tuck into a treat in the café, which serves hot and cold drinks and a selection of high-quality food made with locally sourced ingredients.
+There's a choice of hot and cold meals, sandwiches, soup, cakes, tray bakes and scones.
+Our homemade soup is always vegetarian, gluten-free and dairy-free, and we offer more options for those with a vegetarian, gluten-free or dairy-free diet.
+Children's lunchboxes are available, and we can offer smaller portions of some of the main dishes especially for younger visitors.

 Pick up an audio tour when you visit and discover 900 years of fascinating history.
 Learn about the monks in medieval times.
 Hear how they devoted their lives to spiritual matters yet at the same time established a thriving business to become one of the wealthiest monasteries in Britain.

 Find out about the abbey's role in the development of the Cistercian order across Europe, and its important place in England's medieval economy.